boozallen/sdp-docs/pages/getting-started/index.rst

 getting started guide will cover this particular use-case.

 Furthermore, this guide will be operating under some assumptions:
     * You're using GitHub (public or enterprise) to host source code.
-If you don't have source code to use for this getting started guide, free to fork this `example project`_.
+If you don't have source code to use for this Getting Started guide, feel free to fork this `example project`_.
-* You can access the relevant `GitHub repositories`_.
+    * You can access the relevant `GitHub repositories`_
     * Your workstation is running OSX or Linux, either natively or in a VM
     * You have Docker installed on your workstation

 .. _example project: https://github.com/kottoson-bah/sdp-example-proj
 .. _GitHub repositories: https://github.com/boozallen/?utf8=✓&q=sdp

-.. note:: Support of other git based scm's and non-git scm's are on the roadmap, but have not yet been implemented.
+.. note:: Support of other git based SCM's and non-git SCM's are on the roadmap but have not yet been implemented.

 =====
 Tools
 =====

 This getting started guide assumes some familiarity with:
     * GitHub, or your source code manager (SCM) of choice
     * Docker, a containerization tool

 =================
 Let's Get Started